USCbiostats/slurmR/README.md

 # slurmR: A Lightweight Wrapper for Slurm <img src="man/figures/logo.png" height="180px" align="right"/>

-Slurm Workload Manager is a popular HPC cluster job scheduler found in many of the top 500 super computers.
+Slurm Workload Manager is a popular HPC cluster job scheduler found in many of the top 500 supercomputers.
 The `slurmR` R package provides an R wrapper to it that matches the parallel package’s syntax, this is, just like `parallel` provides the `parLapply`, `clusterMap`, `parSapply`, etc., `slurmR` provides `Slurm_lapply`, `Slurm_Map`, `Slurm_sapply`, etc.

 While there are other alternatives such as `future.batchtools`, `batchtools`, `clustermq`, and `rslurm`, this R package has the following goals:

-1. It is dependency free, which means that it works out-of-the-box
+1. It is dependency-free, which means that it works out-of-the-box

-2. Puts an emphasis on been similar to the workflow in the R package `parallel`
+2. Emphasizes been similar to the workflow in the R package `parallel`

-3. It provides a general framework for the user to create its own wrappers without using template files.
+3. It provides a general framework for creating personalized own wrappers without using template files.

-4. Is specialized on Slurm, meaning more flexibility (no need to modify template files), and, in the future, better debugging tools (e.g. job resubmission).
+4. Is specialized on Slurm, meaning more flexibility (no need to modify template files), and, in the future, better debugging tools (e.g., job resubmission).

 5. Provide a backend for the [parallel](https://CRAN.R-project.org/view=HighPerformanceComputing) package, providing an out-of-the-box method for creating Socket cluster objects for multi-node operations.
-(See the examples below on how this can be used with other R packages)
+(See the examples below on how to use it with other R packages)

 Checkout the [VS section](#vs) section for comparing `slurmR` with other R packages.
 Wondering who is using Slurm?
-Checkout the [list at the end of this document](#who-uses-slurm).
+Check out the [list at the end of this document](#who-uses-slurm).

-## Installation
+# Installation

 From your HPC command line, you can install the development version from [GitHub](https://github.com/) with: